 Pricing and plans

-Also, AVG is the one with a free plan for any device, which McAfee, sadly, lacks - the latter can only be used for free on mobile devices.
+Yet, AVG antivirus has a free plan, which McAfee antivirus, sadly, lacks – the latter only offers a free subscription on mobile devices.

 AVG pricing plans